The Workers of Ellis Island

 (Library of Congress)

 Each of the men, women, and children who passed through the immigration station on Ellis Island helped shape the history and culture of the United States.

-Read about some of the Ellis Island notable immigrants who passed through Ellis Island.
 Many of these individuals came through as immigrants; others were detained here for legal issues.